30 Healthy Habits to Adopt Now, According to Every Type of Doctor

-Learn the warning signs of skin cancer that are easy to ignore.
+(Learn the warning signs of skin cancer that are easy to ignore.)

 Pediatrician: Log miles when you can

 “I run.
 Going out in the mornings for me is, quite honestly, therapeutic.
 Getting my heart rate up and working my muscles eases pent-up tension in my back, neck, and scalp that might contribute to a tension headache later.
 And, when the weather is right, and my body hits its stride, running is a meditative exercise (literally).
 It calms, it soothes.
 I notice that when I fail to exercise for long stretches, the headaches can assert themselves.
 That is all the motivation I need!” —Jack Maypole, MD, Clinical Associate Professor of Pediatrics, Boston University School of Medicine.
-Here are the different types of headaches and how to get rid of them.

 Pediatrician: Wear a helmet